MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/reduction.md

 reduction(operation:var)
 ```

-## Remarks
- where,

- `operation`
+### Parameters

+*operation*<br/>
 The operator for the operation to perform on the variables (`var`) at the end of the parallel region.

- `var`
+*var*<br/>
 One or more variables on which to perform scalar reduction.
 If more than one variable is specified, separate variable names with a comma.

 ## Remarks
  `reduction` applies to the following directives: